catOScatOS/CatsuBrowser/README.md

 # CatsuBrowser

-CatsuBrowser is a lightweight web browser built with WPF and WebView2, designed to be simple, modern, and customizable.
+CatsuBrowser is a lightweight web browser built with WPF and WebView2 in C#, designed to be simple, modern, and customizable.
 It features multi-tab browsing, history management, and a sleek Aero-inspired interface.

 ---